-70 BSP and Device Driver Development Guide convert neutral format. of a routine which converts from native format to Ideally, the neutral format is the same as the native coutine is quite simple. poll_intr MODE or POLLED_MODE to indicate how the node d of incoming messages. cause_intr Intr is the information required to cause an interrupt on a node.
+convert is the address of a routine which converts from native format to neutral format.
+Ideally, the neutral format is the same as the native format so this routine is quite simple. poll_intr is either INTR_MODE or POLLED_MODE to indicate how the node will be informed of incoming messages. cause_intr Intr is the information required to cause an interrupt on a node.
 This structure contains the following fields: address is the address to write at to cause an interrupt on that node.
-For a polled node, this should be NULL. value is the value to write to cause an interrupt. $\operatorname{length}$ is the length of the entity to write on the node to cause an interrupt.
+For a polled node, this should be NULL. value is the value to write to cause an interrupt. length is the length of the entity to write on the node to cause an interrupt.
 This can be 0 to in- dicate polled operation, 1 to write a byte, 2 to write a sixteen-bit entity, and 4 to write a thirty-two bit entity.